Aronofsky, Iñarritu films set for Venice Film Festival

 This year’s main competition jury is being led by Julianne Moore and includes French director Audrey Diwan, whose film “Happening” won the Golden Lion last year, author Kazuo Ishiguro (“Never Let Me Go”) and Iranian actor Leila Hatami (“A Separation”).

 Venice, which runs from Aug.
 31 through Sept.
 10, is just the first of many fall film festivals that will help narrow the playing field for the awards season to come.
-The Toronto International Film Festival starts soon after on Sept.
-8, followed by the Telluride Film Festival on Sept.
-15 and the New York Film Festival on Sept.
+The Telluride Film Festival starts on Sept.
+2, followed by the Toronto International Film Festival on Sept.
+8 and the New York Film Festival on Sept.
 30.

 —-

-Note: This story has been corrected to reflect that the Telluride Film Festival begins Sept.
-2, not Sept.
-15.